What are Probiotics?

 Is there a difference between live cultures and probiotics?

-If you are thinking about taking a probiotic or prebiotic and are unsure where to start or what to take, ask for help from a specialist.
-Choosing the right one should depend on the specific health concerns you have, as different types of probiotics have been shown to help support different areas of health.
+If you are considering taking a probiotic or prebiotic but are unsure where to start, consulting a specialist is recommended.
+The right choice will depend on your specific health concerns, as different probiotic strains support different areas of health.

 What’s the difference between Probiotics, Prebiotics, and Postbiotics?